-Each Unit will consist of one common share of the Company and one common share purchase warrant (each, a "Warrant") with each Warrant entitling the holder to acquire an additional common share of Commerce (a "Warrant Share") at a price of \$0.12 per Warrant Share at any time before 4:30 p.m.
-(Vancouver time) on the date that is 24 months after the closing of the Public Offering.
+Each unit will still consist of one common share of the company and one common share purchase warrant with each warrant entitling the holder to acquire an additional common share of commerce at a reduced price of 10 cents per warrant share at any time before 4:30 p.m.
+(Vancouver time) on the date that is 24 months after the closing of the offering.